Cmessere/Cpp-practice/README.md

 # C++ practice
-C++ portfolio with multiple snippets of code made for practice:
+C++ portfolio with multiple snippets of code made for practice